mendahu/lighthouse-lectures/w1d3_objects/outline.md

 - Arrays and Objects are different and serve different purposes
 - Arrays are useful when you need to iterate over all the data, when the order is important, when the length of the data is important

+  - Iterate: List of emails to send
+  - Order: Directions
+  - Length: goals in a hockey game

 - Objects are useful when you want to group data that is related but usually only plan on accessing specific parts of it at once time, ie when you know the key
 - Objects useful for complex data with nested values
 - That being said, you _can_ loop over Objects using `for...in`